Roy Cohn: Early career

 After graduating from law school, Cohn worked as a clerk for the U.S. Attorney for the Southern District of New York for two years.
 In May 1948, at age 21, he was old enough to be admitted to the New York bar.
 He became an assistant U.S. attorney later that month.
 That same year, Cohn also became a board member of the American Jewish League Against Communism.

 As an Assistant U.S. Attorney, Cohn helped to secure convictions in a number of well-publicized trials of accused Soviet moles.
 One of the first began in December 1950 with the prosecution of William Remington, a former Commerce Department employee and member of the War Production Board who had been charged with espionage following the defection of former KGB handler Elizabeth Bentley.
 Although an indictment for espionage could not be secured, Remington had denied his long-time membership in the Communist Party USA under oath on two separate occasions and was later convicted of perjury in two separate trials.

 While working in Irving H. Saypol's office for the Southern District of New York, Cohn assisted with the prosecutor's case against 11 senior members of the American Communist Party for advocating for the violent overthrow of the U.S. Federal Government, under the Smith Act.

+By November 19, 1952, he was also reported to be working as adjunct professor at New York Law School.
+There, he taught criminology and legal ethics.
+Cohn was no longer teaching at NYLS by 1981, with his last reported activity being in 1979.